ThomasBury/AceBet/README.md

 ## Authentication Magic

 AceBet isn't open to just anyone.
 To access its secrets, you need an access token.
-Visit the `/token` booth, share your credentials, and get your magical token for AceBet.
+Visit the `/token` route, share your credentials, and get your magical token for AceBet.

 ## Prediction

-The `/predict` booth is where the real magic happens.
-Provide player names and a match date, and AceBet's enchanted algorithms will predict the match outcome!
+The `/predict` route is where the real magic happens.
+Provide player names and a match date, and AceBet's algorithms will predict the match outcome!
 You'll get the player's name, the probability of their victory, and the predicted class (0 or 1).

 ## AceBet-in-action